top of page

 Mutton chops in black pepper gravy (Mamsam chops)

 Archana Pidathala is an ode to her grandmother's cooking.
 This book is so much more than a collection of recipes, it brings to my table a history of the cuisine and people.
-Wonderfully written and with beautiful photographs, this cookbook fills a gap in my bookshelf in a cuisine that I know very little about.
+Wonderfully written and with beautiful photographs, this cookbook fills a gap in my bookshelf in a cuisine I know little about.

-For more delicious, and spicy, dishes from this cookbook, click here.
+For more delicious and spicy dishes from this cookbook, click here.

 Ingredients: